CNFP: Optimizing Cloud-Native Network Function Placement with Diffusion Models on the Cloud Continuum: System Model

 \subsection{Network model}

-The system model described [Fig.~\ref{fig:infrastructure}] is used for formalizing the problem of CNF placement under constraints.
-We assume that the system consists of multiple clouds $\mathcal{C} = \{ 1, 2, \dots, C \}$ where the computational tasks are of an atomic CNF are placed, instantiated and executed.
+The system model described in Figure~\ref{fig:infrastructure} and formalized in Table~\ref{tab:notation} is used for formalizing the problem of CNF placement under constraints.
+We assume that the system consists of multiple clouds $\mathcal{C} = \{ 1, 2, \dots, C \}$ where the computational tasks of an atomic CNF are placed, instantiated and executed.
 The clouds in $\mathcal{C}$ are independently managed and operated, but we assume that they are connected in an arbitrary graph $\mathcal{G}_\mathcal{C}$ such that at least one path exists from cloud $i$ to cloud $j$, for every $i, j \in \mathcal{C}$.
-The set of neighbors of cloud $i$ is denoted as $\mathcal{N}_i$, for any $i \in \mathcal{C}$.
+The set of neighbours of cloud $i$ is denoted as $\mathcal{N}_i$, for any $i \in \mathcal{C}$.
 We model the connections between two clouds, for simplicity, as a single link with capacity $c_{ij}$ bits/s.

 The graph $\mathcal{G}_\mathcal{C}$ is static and predetermined, i.e., it is assumed that the communication network among the clouds does not change over the lifetime of the system.
 This corresponds to a static view of the scheduling and placement problem, in which the long-term performance goals have a well-defined steady state that, when reached, does no change with time.